gospogied/on-charge-controller/README.md

 ---
 ## WARNING

-ACC manipulates Android low level ([kernel](https://duckduckgo.com/?q=kernel+android)) parameters which control the charging circuitry.
+on-charge-controller manipulates Android low level ([kernel](https://duckduckgo.com/?q=kernel+android)) parameters which control the boot bechaviour.
 The author assumes no responsibility under anything that might break due to the use/misuse of this software.
-By choosing to use/misuse ACC, you agree to do so at your own risk!
+By choosing to use/misuse on-charge-controller, you agree to do so at your own risk!

 ---
 ## DESCRIPTION

-ACC is primarily intended for [extending battery service life](https://batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries).
+on-charge-controller is primarily intended for always booting when charger is connected to phone.
 On the flip side, the name says it all.